kevinbeaty/hamburger/README.md

 ## Tasks

 The function chaining is sugar for building an array of tasks.
-Each task can be defined as an array.
+Each task is defined as an array.

 - If the first argument of the array is not a function, it is resolved as a Promise and threaded as the first argument of the next task.